ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 task ID and report "metadata".
 The metadata consists of the following fields:

 * A report ID used by the Aggregators to ensure the report appears in at most one batch.
-(See {{anti-replay}}.)
+(See {{input-share-validation}}.)
 The Client MUST generate this by generating 16 random bytes using a cryptographically secure random number generator.

 * A timestamp representing the time at which the report was generated.
   Specifically, the `time` field is set to the number of seconds elapsed since